Land (manga): Publication

+In August 2024, Yamashita confirmed on her Twitter account that an English version is being planned.
+In February 2025, Yen Press announced that it licensed the series for English publication.

 Reception

 Land placed 13th on Takarajimasha's Kono Manga ga Sugoi! ranking of top 20 manga for male readers in 2016.
 The series ranked 50th, alongside What Did You Eat Yesterday?, on Da Vinci magazine's 17th annual "Book of the Year" 2017 list.
 In December 2019, Brutus magazine included the series on their "Most Dangerous Manga" list, which included works with the most "stimulating" and thought-provoking themes.
 The series won the 25th Tezuka Osamu Cultural Prize's Grand Prize in 2021.